 Denham Springs real estate is some of the most expensive in Louisiana, although Denham Springs house values don't compare to the most expensive real estate in the U.S.

-Being a small city, Denham Springs does not have a public transit system used by locals to get to and from work.
+Denham Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Denham Springs in 2010 was $23,604, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $94,416 for a family of four.
 However, Denham Springs contains both very wealthy and poor people as well.